Gulliver's Travels (1939 film): Production

 Several West Coast techniques were introduced in order to provide better animation and greater personality in the characters.
 Some animators adapted while others did not.
 Pencil tests were unheard of in New York but were soon embraced as a tool for improving production methods.
 While the majority of the characters were animated through conventional animation techniques, rotoscoping was used to animate Gulliver, Glory, and David.
 Sam Parker, the voice of Gulliver, also modeled for the live-action reference.

 The rushed schedule seemed to take precedence over quality, and overtime was the order of the day.
-Even with the rush, deadlines were compromised with Paramount considering canceling the film.
-Relations with the Technicolor lab were strained due to these constant delays largely associated with the remote location of Miami.

-Fleischer Studios delivered Gulliver for Paramount's planned Christmas release schedule, opening in New York on December 20, 1939, going into general release two days later.
-Considering the potential demonstrated in the two Popeye specials, Gulliver's Travels lacked the built-in brand recognition of those shorts.
-This much-anticipated feature produced by Max Fleischer was still met with by an eager public and started out well, breaking box-office records in spite of the inevitable comparisons to Snow White.
+Even so, deadlines were frequently compromised, causing strain with the Technicolor lab (who were unfamiliar with the studio's remote Miami location) and Paramount to consider cancelling the film altogether.
+Ultimately, Fleischer Studios delivered Gulliver's Travels in time for the Christmas release window; while it lacked the built-in brand recognition of the Popeye shorts and the Color Specials trilogy that came before it, the film was still well-anticipated by the public, even with the inevitable comparisons to Snow White.

-Based on the overwhelming business success of Gulliver's Travels in its opening run, Barney Balaban immediately ordered another feature for a 1941 Christmas release.
-In spite of running over the original budget, Paramount made a profit of at least $1,000,000 domestically.
+Despite running over budget, Paramount made a domestic profit of at least $1 million from Gulliver's Travels.
+The film's financial success in its first week led Paramount president Barney Balaban to order another feature for a 1941 Christmas release.

 Vocal talent

-The voice cast consisted of a variety of performers.
-The voice of Gabby was provided by Pinto Colvig, who had previously worked at Disney.
-Colvig had previously been the voice of Goofy, provided vocal effects for Pluto, was the stern Practical Pig in The Three Little Pigs, and voiced Grumpy and Sleepy in Snow White and the Seven Dwarfs.
-Jack Mercer, who portrayed King Little of Lilliput, was a story man for Fleischer's who lent his voice to the gruff Popeye the Sailor.
-In addition to voicing King Little, Mercer was also the voice behind Bombo's spies, Sneak, Snoop, and Snitch.
-Mercer was a regular voice heard in Fleischer and Famous Studios cartoons, and worked for Paramount until Famous Studios was dissolved.
+The voice cast was balanced between veteran performers and popular talent.
+Town crier Gabby was voiced by Pinto Colvig, a former Disney voice actor known for portraying Goofy, the Practical Pig in The Three Little Pigs, and both Grumpy and Sleepy in Snow White and the Seven Dwarfs, while also providing vocal effects for Pluto.
+Jack Mercer, who voiced King Little of Lilliput, was a Fleischer story man who lent his voice to Popeye the Sailor.
+In addition to King Little, Mercer also voiced Bombo's spies Sneak, Snoop, and Snitch.
 Jessica Dragonette and Lanny Ross were both popular singers of the day, and were hired to sing for Princess Glory and Prince David, respectively.
 Sam Parker was a radio announcer in the 1930s who won the role of Gulliver in a radio contest.
 When the Fleischers met Parker, they felt that his appearance was suitable for him to also perform in the live action footage that would be rotoscoped to create Gulliver's movement.
 Tedd Pierce was a story man hired away from Leon Schlesinger Productions to join Fleischer in their trip to Miami.
-Pierce, who would occasionally do voices for some of the characters in the cartoons, played King Bombo.
+Pierce, who would occasionally do voices for some of the characters in regular cartoons, played King Bombo.